 High |

-How can a successful system change be achieved?
+How to execute a successful system migration

-- Data migration: All product data, customer data, and orders must be transferred consistently, ideally with a mapping strategy and validation.
+- Data migration: All product data, customer data, and orders must be transferred consistently, ideally with a mapping strategy and proper validation.

 - Testing: Before going live, you need a clean staging environment to test performance, tracking, and checkout flows.

-5 cost traps when switching shops
+5 cost traps when switching your shop system

 Conclusion